Isaacxpreston/MEAN-stack-demo/README.md

 # MEAN-stack-demo
-Simple repo to demonstrate layout of a MEAN stack app
+Minimal repo to demonstrate layout of a MEAN stack app